umar-ahmed/turborepo-prune-catalog-repro/README.md

 # turborepo-prune-catalog-repro

-Demonstration taht pnpm does work with `turbo prune` and that the pruned package is usable.
+Demonstration that pnpm does work with `turbo prune` and that the pruned package is usable.

 # Steps